ngf logo

 (🔉 Click to listen to the audio version)

-Many NGF Fortnight readers might be surprised to learn that the number of municipal courses nationwide has actually increased over the past two decades.
+Many NGF Short Game readers might be surprised to learn that the number of municipal courses nationwide has actually increased over the past two decades.

 There’s been a net gain of more than 140 muni courses since 2004, amidst a backdrop of a market correction that’s contributed to a 13% decline in U.S. golf supply over a 20-year span.
 The increase is in contrast with the broader reductions and the public/publicized challenges municipal golf encounters in some areas.

 Municipal golf — defined as facilities owned or operated by government entities – is not facing an existential threat.
 In fact, the 2,939 municipal courses currently operating in the U.S. is an all-time high and represents just over 18% of the country’s overall golf course supply.
-One of them, Memorial Park in Houston, which was renovated prior to the pandemic in 2019 and sees over 65,000 rounds played annually, was the site of last week’s PGA Tour Houston Open.
+One of them, Memorial Park in Houston, which was renovated prior to the pandemic in 2019 and sees over 65,000 rounds played annually, was the host site for this year’s PGA Tour Houston Open.

 The increase in muni supply has been driven primarily through acquisitions and conversions, with municipalities taking over daily fee facilities or private clubs to provide affordable recreation for community residents.